Play.

 The first time I saw an XL cup of Coke at the movie theater.

-A conversation with a monk about 'where is home'
+A conversation with a monk about 'where is home.'

 A: Sometimes strangers can show you your path.
-And the next TED talk worth watching.